Saturn Vue

 The Saturn Vue is a compact SUV that was built and marketed by Saturn, and it was Saturn's best-selling model.
 It was the first vehicle to use the GM Theta platform when it was introduced in 2001 for the 2002 model year.
 The Vue was facelifted for the 2006 model year.
 A second generation model was launched in 2007 for the 2008 model year as a rebadged Opel Antara.

 Vue production in North America ended as GM discontinued the Saturn brand as part of the 2009 General Motors Chapter 11 reorganization.

 First generation (2002)

 The Vue was designed by Saturn and introduced for the 2002 model year.
 It was manufactured at the Spring Hill GM plant.
 Its unibody platform is shared with the Chevrolet Equinox, Pontiac Torrent, and the European Opel Antara.
-The first generation ran from 2002 through 2007.
+The first generation was produced for the 2002 to 2007 model years.

-The Vue was produced trim levels with a four-cylinder (I4) or V6 gasoline engine and a manual or automatic transmission.
-A Red Line trim was added starting with the 2004 model year.
-A Green Line (mild hybrid) was added for the final model year of the first-generation Vue (2007).
-Front Wheel Drive (FWD) and All Wheel Drive (AWD) were offered.
+The Vue was produced in trim levels with an inline-4 (I4) or V6 gasoline engine and a manual or automatic transmission.
+A sport-oriented "Red Line" trim was added starting with the 2004 model year.
+An economy-oriented "Green Line" (mild hybrid) was added for the final model year of the first-generation Vue (2007).
+Front-wheel drive (FWD) and all-wheel drive (AWD) drivetrains were offered.